isomerpages/nlb-silas/_document-library/category/authority-control.md

 #### **Authority Control Tools**

-- Authority Control: A Basic Glossary of Terms
-	- {:target="_blank"}
-	- This website compiled from various sources provides a list on basic glossary of terms and definitions by University at Buffalo, The State University of New York.
-- Authority Control Bibliography
-	- {:target="_blank"}
-	- This website provides a list of Authority Control Bibliography by the staff from Central Technical Services, University at Buffalo, The State University of New York.
-The list is arranged in alphabetical order.
 - Authority Tutorial
 	- The MARC Authority training tutorial provides a means to study and practice the creation of authority records incorporating MARC coding.
 These standards are utilized by automated library systems that support authority control.
 - Become an Authority on Authorities